FilippoRanza/rmd/docs/README.md

 ```bash
 rmd --older '1M 15d' /home/user/temp-store
 ```
-will remove in **/home/user/temp-store** and recursivelly in all sub directories, file with a last access time equal or before *1 mounth and 15 days* in the past from the time when the program is run.
+will remove in **/home/user/temp-store** and recursively in all sub directories, file with a last access time equal or before *1 month and 15 days* in the past from the time when the program is run.

 ```bash
 rmd --newer 30s /home/user/wrong-downloads
 ```
-will remove in **/home/user/wrong-downloads** and recursivelly in all sub directories, file with a last access time equal or after *30 seconds* in the past from the time when the program is run.
+will remove in **/home/user/wrong-downloads** and recursively in all sub directories, file with a last access time equal or after *30 seconds* in the past from the time when the program is run.